 I created this other Easter basket scavenger hunt in 2016 and changed the clues around for my kids in 2017, but I wanted something fresh this year.
 Even though they're now 7 and 10, they still talk about it and look forward to their Easter morning hunt, so dropping it is definitely not an option.

-As with the other clues, you will need to print out these clues the night before Easter, cut them, and put them in the appropriate places after your kids are in bed.
+As with the other hunts, you will need to print out these clues the night before Easter, cut them, and put them in the appropriate places after your kids are in bed.
 For the very last clue, you will also have to write in the location of the Easter baskets so they know where to find them at the end.

-How to Create a Christ-Centered Easter Basket Scavenger Hunt
+How to Create the Scavenger Hunt

 - Download and print out the clues I put together.

 - Get a bunch of plastic Easter eggs.

 - Put the first clue in a plastic Easter egg.
 Leave the clue-filled egg somewhere your kids will find it.
 I’m thinking we’ll put ours on the couch.

 - Clue 2 – Under a chair in the kitchen.

 - Clue 3 – Under a light - An Easter egg wouldn't fit under a lamp, but maybe you could tape it to the lamp shade or just set it next to a lamp.